Start BPTK and automatically read the scenarios found in the scenarios folder

 We can also take a look at how schedule pressure develops over time:

-title="Schedule Pressure",
+agents="Schedule Pressure",

-"ABMsmSimpleProjectManagement_scenario80_controlling_active_schedule_pressure_mean" : "Scenario 80",
+series_names"ABMsmSimpleProjectManagement_scenario80_controlling_active_schedule_pressure_mean" : "Scenario 80",

 "ABMsmSimpleProjectManagement_scenario100_controlling_active_schedule_pressure_mean" : "Scenario 100",